Language exposure for deaf children

-Critical period for deaf and hard of hearing children
+Critical period

-The critical period for first language acquisition is a linguistic hypothesis stating that there is a window of time to acquire a language.
-After this period, it becomes much harder to further acquire a first or second language.
-Many theories exist on when exactly the critical period for language begins and ends; however, the research shows that when a child does not receive language exposure during their first few years of life, they have long-term deficits in language acquisition.
+The critical period for first language acquisition is a linguistic theory that suggests there is a specific window of time when a language can be acquired.
+After this period, it becomes significantly more challenging to develop a first or second language.
+Many theories exist regarding the exact timing of the critical period for language acquisition; however, research indicates that when a child does not receive language exposure during their first few years of life, they may experience long-term language development deficits.